Accessible web development: make your existing code WCAG 2.2 AA compliant

 Color Contrasts and Visual Accessibility

-Visual accessibility goes beyond color contrasts.
-WCAG 2.2 requires a minimum contrast of 4.5:1 for normal text and 3:1 for large text (18pt or 14pt bold) per success criterion 1.4.3.
-Additionally, information must not be conveyed by color alone (1.4.1), text spacing must be adjustable (1.4.12) and content must be usable at 200 percent zoom without horizontal scrolling (1.4.10).
+WCAG 2.2 requires a minimum contrast of 4.5:1 for normal text and 3:1 for large text (18pt or 14pt bold, success criterion 1.4.3).
+Information must not be conveyed by colour alone (1.4.1), text spacing must be adjustable (1.4.12) and content must remain usable at 200 percent zoom without horizontal scrolling (1.4.10).
+When retrofitting we adjust the colour values of your existing palette so these ratios are met while the visual character of your brand is preserved.

 Automated Accessibility Testing in CI/CD